-The best gaming headsets for 2024
+The best gaming headsets for 2025 - Engadget

 If you can't spend more than $50, it's still hard to top the Koss KSC75.
 It costs $20, but judging purely on audio quality, it's better than some headphones priced closer to $100.
 This pair is very obviously devoid of deep bass, so you won't get that full-bodied oomph from in-game effects.
 You also won't hear all the intricate details you'd pick up with the pricier headphones above.
 But it locates sounds accurately, and its open design delivers a real sense of width.
 It's a superb value for competitive play.

-The catch is that it’s built like a set of free airline headphones.
-The KSC75 has an odd clip-on design that is lightweight but won’t be a comfortable fit for everyone.
+The catch is that it's built like a set of free airline headphones.
+The KSC75 has an odd clip-on design that is lightweight but won't be a comfortable fit for everyone.
 It certainly looks like it costs $20, though Koss backs it with a lifetime warranty that essentially lets you get endless replacements for $9 each.
-Even if the KSC75 are pushing 20 years old, its relatively balanced sound remains particularly well-suited for gaming.
+The KSC75 may be a whopping 20 years old, but its relatively balanced sound remains particularly well-suited for gaming.

 Enclosure: Open-back | Driver: Dynamic | Frequency response: 20 – 40,000Hz | Mic: Yes, detachable | Connectivity: 2.4GHz (PS5, PC, Switch), Bluetooth 5.2 (AAC, SBC), 3.5mm | Weight: 301g